-Figure 2: Test width compression based on the reseeding of LFSRs.
+Fig. 2.
+Test width compression based on the reseeding of LFSRs.

 To achieve a vertical compression the test data are usually encoded as seeds of a standard pattern generators or of an arbitrary finite state machine [4, 5, 10, 15].
 Recently, a vertical compression scheme based on the reseeding of folding counters has been proposed [11].
-As depicted in Figure 3, a folding counter can be realized as a Johnson counter with programmable feedback, and for each seed it produces a sequence of patterns to be shifted into the scan chain.
+As depicted in Fig. 3, a folding counter can be realized as a Johnson counter with programmable feedback, and for each seed it produces a sequence of patterns to be shifted into the scan chain.
+It has been shown in [11] that folding counter sequences well reflect the typical properties of deterministic patterns, and that in general a reasonably small number of seeds is sufficient to characterize the complete test data.